NickyMeuleman/dotfiles/README.md

 #### Rust language

-Install `rust` using the command that installs it on WSL.
+Install `rustup` using the command that installs it on WSL.
 Don't do the Windows one, I want my tools on the Linux side, not the Windows side.

 https://www.rust-lang.org/